pism/pism/doc/sphinx/climate_forcing/index.rst

 To get started with climate forcing usage we need to introduce some language to describe parts of PISM.
 In this manual a *component* is a piece of PISM code, usually a C++ class.
-A combination of components (or, in some cases, one component) makes up a "model" --- an implementation of a physical/mathematical description of a system.
+A combination of components (or, in some cases, one component) makes up a "model" --- an implementation of a physical or mathematical description of a system.

 PISM's climate forcing code has two kinds of components.

 - Ones that can be used as "stand-alone" models, such as the implementation of the PDD scheme (section :ref:`sec-surface-pdd`).
 These are *model components*.
-- Ones implementing "corrections" of various kinds, such as lapse rate corrections (sections :ref:`sec-surface-elevation-change` and :ref:`sec-atmosphere-elevation-change`) or ice-core derived offsets (sections :ref:`sec-surface-delta-t` and :ref:`sec-ocean-delta-sl`, for example).
+- Ones implementing "adjustments" of various kinds, such as lapse rate corrections (sections :ref:`sec-surface-elevation-change` and :ref:`sec-atmosphere-elevation-change`) or ice-core derived offsets (sections :ref:`sec-surface-delta-t` and :ref:`sec-ocean-delta-sl`, for example).
 These are called *modifier components* or